drickert11/Go-Bookstore/readme.md

 http://localhost:8080/api/book as a PUT request will accept the same shape as a new book, however the id does matter this time and will update the book at that id or throw an error.

+http://localhost:8080/api/deletebook/[id] (example: http://localhost:8080/api/deletebook/3) is a DELETE request that will purge the book of that id from the database or throw an error if it can't find it.

+For Testing:
+Within the Go_Boostore directory you can run: go test ./...
+To note: all of the tests were stored in Middleware.